 June 24, 2018 (Steven O’Reilly) – On the 26th of this month of June in 363 A.D., the Roman Emperor Flavius Claudius Julianus (331-363 A.D.) died from a mortal wound he received at the Battle of Samara during the Roman army’s withdrawal from Ctesiphon, the Parthian capital.
 This emperor, known to history as Julian the Apostate, was a nephew of Constantine the Great, who had legalized Christianity in the Roman Empire.
 [NB (11/22/2019): Julian is a character in my historical-fiction trilogy, Pia Fidelis.
-Book 1, The Two Kingdoms, is now available on AMAZON.)
+Book 1 is entitled The Two Kingdoms)

 Julian apostatized from the Catholic Faith in his youth in favor of the old paganism.
 Fearing the consequences of the discovery of his true beliefs, he pretended to practice the Faith, going so far as to be “enrolled in the Order of Readers” (cf. Ecclesiastical History of Theodoret, III, i).
 Even when Julian was plucked by his cousin, the Emperor Constantius (317-361 A.D.), from relative obscurity and raised to the rank of Caesar – but still subordinate to the emperor – he continued to live a life of deception.
 According to the Roman historian Ammianus Marcellinus (330-400 A.D.):

 And in order, without any hindrance, to conciliate the goodwill of all men, he pretended to adhere to the Christian religion, which in fact he had long since secretly abandoned, though very few were aware of his private opinions, giving up his whole attention to soothsaying and divination, and the other arts which have always been practised by the worshippers of the gods.